 Okay, so some don’t, but those without worrying heart predicaments often find that a good scare gives them a pleasing dose of adrenaline.
 And after fighting or fleeing for their lives, a dopamine rush also follows if they’re successful.
 The good news is, if you’re an Xbox Game Pass subscriber, there are plenty of games available on the service to provide such experiences.
-But which horror games are the best, you might be wondering?
+But which horror games are the best that Xbox Game Pass has to offer?

 Having played pretty much all of the horror games available on Xbox consoles, hopefully we can help.
 We’ve assembled a list of the best horror games on Xbox Game Pass, each one of them offering something a little bit different.
 So, whether you like stealth-based horror, multiplayer horror, or even being the horror yourself, these games have you covered.

 If you need to top up your Xbox Game Pass subscription to play these, please consider doing so via our affiliate link below.
 On top of scoring yourself a discount, you’ll be supporting GameSpew with a slice of the purchase.

 The Evil Within 2, just like its predecessor, is an action-packed example of the survival horror genre that shouldn’t be missed.

 Playing as ex-police detective Sebastian Castellanos, you’ll find yourself questioning reality as you move from one harrowing situation to the next, forced to face off against a bevy of grotesque creatures.
 And while you’re fairly well-armed and quite capable of instantly dispatching some foes if you can creep up on them, The Evil Within 2 can still pile on the scares when it wants to.